Drynaria: Life cycle

-Like other spore-bearing plants, Aglaomorpha exhibits metagenesis or the alternation of generations.
+Like other spore-bearing plants, Drynaria exhibits metagenesis or the alternation of generations.
 One generation being the diploid multicellular sporophyte (the phase where the plant is most familiar), and the other being the haploid multicellular gametophyte (the phase where the plant is known as a prothallus).
 Gametophytes develop from spores released by mature sporophytes; while sporophytes, in turn, develop from the fusion of gametes produced by mature prothalli.

 The synonym Drynaria lends its name to a certain type of prothallial germination, the 'Drynaria type', observed in several other ferns.
 In this type, the spores germinate into a germ filament composed of barrel-shaped chlorophyllous cells with one or more rhizoids at the base cell.
 The tipmost cell divides repeatedly by cross-walls, forming a broad spatulate (spoon-shaped) prothallial plate.
 One of the cells at the top margin of the prothallus then divides obliquely when it has 5, 10, or more cells across its width.
 This results in an obconical meristematic cell.
 Division by this type of cell is parallel to each other and perpendicular to the rest of the cells, forming rows.
 This eventually results in the formation of a notch at the anterior edge of the prothallus, giving it a roughly heart-shaped appearance (cordate).

 The cordate prothallus are usually smaller with thinner midribs than that of other members of Polypodiaceae.
 They are also usually more sparsely haired, with some prothalli rarely having multicellular hair.
 They mature after six to nine months, and finish their life cycle at around a year.
 The gametophytes produce male (antheridium), and female (archegonium) gametes.
 The gametes fuse, forming the diploid sporophyte, the 'fern' part of the life cycle.

-Aglaomorpha also naturally exhibits apospory, the production of a gametophyte not from spores, but directly from the vegetative cells of the sporophytes.
+Drynaria also naturally exhibits apospory, the production of a gametophyte not from spores, but directly from the vegetative cells of the sporophytes.
 Their leaves can develop prothalli under dim light and sporophytic buds in strong light.